lightdash/lightdash/docs/docs/guides/limiting-data-using-filters.md

 # Limit the data in your query using Filters

-Filters appear at the top of an explore and allow users to change the data being pulled into the explore.
+Filters appear at the top of an explore or dashboard and allow users to change the data being pulled into your charts.
 For example, if I built a chart showing the revenue over time, but I wanted it to only have the revenue I made in France, I could add a filter for `country is equal to France`.

 You can [add filters to your charts individually in the Explore view](#adding-filters-in-the-explore-view), or [across all of your charts in your dashboard](#adding-filters-to-your-dashboard).
 Don't worry, we'll walk you through both and you'll be a filter pro in no time!

 ## General filters tips